GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

 This role is granted here and not in the bootstrap step to limit the scope of this role effect.

-1. Update file `gcp-environments/modules/env_baseline/variables.tf` to create a toggle for the deploy of the Secured Data Warehouse.
+1. Update file `gcp-environments/modules/env_baseline/variables.tf` to create a toggle for the deploy of the Secure Serverless Cloud Functions.

     ```hcl
     variable "enable_scf" {